a2liu/liu-compiler/ideas.md

   data never overwrites padding.
 - Overload dot operator like Swift, so it calls a function and passes the member name as a string.
-- The swift closure thing.
+- The trailing closure thing.
 Haven't decided if it will actually be a closure, or just like a code block, but it does seem like it'd be nice to have.

   ```
-  a.b() {
+  a.b() |it| {
     print(it);
   }
   ```